 Seeing the need for pet owners in southern New Mexico to have the option to say a private farewell at home, Dr. Kim Kane, a Las Cruces veterinarian, founded Gift of Goodbye in 2012.
 It is our hope that the services provided by Gift of Goodbye will be a comfort to you and your pet at this difficult time.

-Notice: Dr. Kane is now offering Gift of Goodbye in-home pet euthanasia services to the west side of El Paso, Texas.
+Notice: Dr. Kane is now offering Gift of Goodbye in-home pet euthanasia services to all areas of El Paso, Texas.

 Availability and Services